-Band member Frank Singer just released a CD created during an earlier, electronic duo version of Cat's A Bear.
+Band member Frank Singer just released an Album created during an earlier, electronic duo version of Cat's A Bear.
 The disc, entitled Eye of the Pyramid, contains eight tracks of music played on electronic drums, electric guitar, keyboard synthesizers and samplers, and run by a computer-based sequencer.
 All the parts are performed by two musicians, Frank and drummer Joe Dorris.
 Singer composed each tune, having some help from Joe and his brother William Dorris on William's Overture.

 Guitarists Mike Ohm and Sheldon Peterson and bassist David Blaetz play together in a group called Potato Battery.
 Their first self-titled release is out, and already selling very well.
 Their music is instrumental jazz tinged with flavors of rhythm-and-blues and rock-and-roll.
 Also containing all-original music, the bulk of the compositions are handled by Mike Ohm and Sheldon Peterson, and Mike recorded several of the tunes on his two solo discs, Things Are Not What They Seem and One Thing After Another.

-For those of you who attended the February 16 Forward Hall gig and signed the mailing list, the CD of the live recording promised to you is still in the works.
+For those of you who attended the February 16 Forward Hall gig and signed the mailing list, the Album of the live recording promised to you is still in the works.
 Upon its completion you will be contacted through the email address you gave us at the show, so please make sure your information is current, or contact email@example.com [no longer in service] to update your email address.

 Riding on the success of the April 23 performance and art show in Meadville, artists J.D.
 Hopkins and Sue Buck will show their work twice in Erie at the Are Museum Annex.
 Both shows will display photographs and drawings by the artists, and performances by Joe Popp's group and J.D. and the Sons of Rhythm.
 The dates for the shows are Sunday, June 13 and Sunday, October 3rd.
 Doors open at 2 pm for both shows.